-PMIN 4210 Integrated Series: Cardiovascular (5 credit hours)
+PMIN 4210 Integrated Series: Cardiovascular (5 cr. hrs)

 This course will teach students how to incorporate the basic science principles of pharmacology and medicinal chemistry while identifying and assessing the medical problems of their patients and to then recommend appropriate therapy, concentrating on medication therapy or pharmacotherapy, to address those problems.
 The class will consist of 7 hours of learning experiences per week.
-Prerequisite: Students must be enrolled in the second professional year of the College of Pharmacy's professional program leading to the Doctor of Pharmacy degree and having successfully completed previous courses in the Integrated Series or by approval of course coordinator.
+Prerequisite: Students must be enrolled in the second professional year and have successfully completed previous courses in the Integrated Series or by approval of course coordinator.

-PMIN 4220 Integrated Series: Renal (2 credit hours)
+PMIN 4220 Integrated Series: Renal (2 cr. hrs)

 This course will teach students how to incorporate the basic science principles of pharmacology and medicinal chemistry while identifying and assessing the medical problems of their patients and to then recommend appropriate therapy, concentrating on medication therapy or pharmacotherapy, to address those problems.
 The class will consist of 7 hours of learning experiences per week.
-Prerequisite: Students must be enrolled in the second professional year of the College of Pharmacy's professional program leading to the Doctor of Pharmacy degree and having successfully completed previous courses in the Integrated Series or by approval of course coordinator.
+Prerequisite: Students must be enrolled in the second professional year and have successfully completed previous courses in the Integrated Series.

-PMPR 4140 Evidence-Based Practice of Pharmacy I (3 credit hours)
+PMPR 4140 Evidence-Based Practice of Pharmacy I (3 cr. hrs)